andytsai104/ses598-space-robotics-and-ai-2026/assignments/cart_pole_optimal_control/README.md

 </p>

 **Brief Summary**
 This configuration achieves the best overall balance between cart regulation and pole stabilization.
-The cart remains tightly controlled around \(x \approx 0\), while the pole angle stays within a very small deviation despite strong earthquake disturbances.
+The cart remains tightly controlled around $x \approx 0$, while the pole angle stays within a very small deviation despite strong earthquake disturbances.
 By increasing the pole-angle weight and reducing the control penalty, the controller becomes responsive enough to reject disturbances without introducing excessive oscillations, resulting in the highest stability score among all experiments.

 ---